Solar-Falcon/win-loop/README.md

 By default `winit` has all its default features enabled except `rwh_06`, so you have to specify one of the `rwh`s in case you need them.

 Note:
-As of version 0.6, all of `winit`'s features are disabled.
+As of version 0.6.0 (and only 0.6.0, as it stands now; see note 2), all of `winit`'s features are disabled.
 You can still enable `rwh_NN` directly from this crate's features.
 If you need to enable others, add something like:

 ```toml